rebelsky/csc151/handouts/faq.md

 > I enjoy playing with notions of power and authority.
 I'll probably use both first and last names with my students.

+_When a command given to a computer can be interpreted or carried out in several ways, will the computer simply not do anything or will it just randomly choose a way to carry out the command?_

+In my experience, the computer will interpret an ambiguous command in the way that is least convenient for you.
+But it's also hard to give truly ambiguous commands.
+Most of the time, a computer will issue an error message for an ambiguous command.

+_What is the most important part of being a student?_

+> Asking questions.